Wind energy policy of the United States: United States offshore wind policy

 The framework for offshore wind policy in the United States has been shaped since the late 1800s.
 Though not directly associated, the first policy regulation was stated in the Rivers and Harbors Act of 1899, where the United States Army Corps of Engineers had authority over any construction in federal waters.
 It wasn't until 2005 that the authority changed, when the Energy Policy Act of 2005(Pub.L.
-109-58) was enacted, and established the Secretary of the Interior to administer the federal water, within the federal regulatory agency of the Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE), previously known as the Minerals Management Service (MMS).
+109-58) was enacted, and established the Secretary of the Interior to administer the federal water, within the federal regulatory agency of the Bureau of Ocean Energy Management (BOEM), previously known as the Minerals Management Service (MMS).
 The agency is "responsible for overseeing the safe and environmentally responsible development of energy and mineral resources on the Outer Continental Shelf.".
 Other policies that have affected offshore wind development in federal waters include the Outer Continental Shelf Lands Act (43 U.S.C.
 1337), and the National Environmental Policy Act(NEPA) (42 U.S.C.
 4321-4347).
 The only policy in state waters is the Coastal Zone Management Act of 1972 (Pub.L.
 92-583).